Home

 Ideally, at-risk children should remain with their actual families whenever possible.
 Although foster care services offered by the state of Virginia make every effort to keep them together, it is not always possible.
 Once it is determimed that a child must leave the family unit and go into foster care, a host of other services becomes available to them, which are designed to promote child safety and well-being within a nurturing, family environment.
 Services include placement, teaching independent living skills, physical or mental health treatment, mentoring, and opportunities for permanent living situations.

-Provides services, substitute care, and supervision for a child on a 24hr basis until the child can return to his or her family or be placed in an adoptive home or another permanent foster care placement.
-Local departments of social services provide training for foster parents.
-The training is designed to help foster parents understand and manage the needs of children in their care.
+Foster care is a program that provides services, substitute care, and supervision for a child on a 24-hour basis until the child can return to his or her family or be placed in an adoptive home or another permanent placement

-Responsible for providing 24-hour care for youth ordered into our custody, services to family members which promote the child's return to the birth family, and custody studies, home family assessments, and ensuring parental rights are legally terminated if the child is adopted.
+Responsible for providing 24-hour care for youth ordered into our custody, for providing services to family members which promote the child's return to the birth family, and for providing custody studies, home family assessments, and ensuring parental rights are legally terminated if the child is adopted.